0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-04-02-jenesys203rdbatch.md

 ### 4.3 Ideas Not Currently Applicable

 This section is ideas that today I cannot do which will remain for now as ideas.
-Still it’s some ideas that may prove beneficial but I alone for now could no accomplish due to limitation of economy and power.
+Still it's some ideas that may prove beneficial but I alone for now could no accomplish due to limitation of economy and power.

 My first idea is to establish a curriculum in education of establishing links between ASEAN countries and ASEAN to Japan.
 Why I stated this because just by providing facilities such as socialmedias and websites will not maximize the benefit of these facilities.
 There are lots of people who will not use these facilities unless these facilities are socialized, even more unless these people are told to.
 So I recommend that there will be a curriculum.
 There will be more socialization of establishing links between ASEAN countries and ASEAN to Japan, there will be lectures, and there will be task for students to access websites regarding to establishing links between ASEAN countries and ASEAN to Japan and making friends with people from outside home countries to socialmedias.